RadGit123/Power-BI-PROJECTS/README.md

    *Changed data type*.

-   *Added new column and replace with an exisiting column*.
+   *Added new column and replaced exisiting column with updated values*.

 ##### 3.DATA MODELING